Salmon Crudo with Citrus Soy Dipping Sauce

 • Serve immediately after plating, for the best freshness, texture and flavor.

 • Slice the salmon across the grain using a single swipe of a sharp knife vs. a back and forth motion.
 Wipe and wet the knife in between cuts, to keep the salmon from sticking to the knife.
 Slices of salmon should be about 1/8″- 1/4″.
-Here’s the sushi knife we keep in our kitchen to cut thin slices of fish.
+Here’s the sushi knife I use to cut thin slices of fish.

 • High quality is the name of the game.
 Use fresh ingredients of the highest quality you can afford.